cynici/haproxy/README.md

-# haproxy in docker
+# haproxy+rsyslog on alpine

 Key differences from the official [HAProxy](https://hub.docker.com/_/haproxy/) on Docker Hub:

-- Uses [alpine](https://hub.docker.com/_/alpine/) as base image for its tiny footprint instead of debian:testing
-- Runs service as user *haproxy* in container instead of *root* as set by HAProxy configuration parameter *user*
+- Run as user *haproxy* instead of *root* as set by HAProxy configuration parameter *user* by setting `RUNUSER_UID` environment variable to the UID value of the actual user outside the container.
+Optional.
-- Includes rsyslogd so that logs can be saved to a file and/or retransmitted to ELK, etc.
+- Includes rsyslog so that logs can be saved to a file and/or retransmitted to [Graylog](https://marketplace.graylog.org/addons?tag=haproxy), [Elasticsearch-Logstash-Kibana](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-module-haproxy.html), etc.
-- No *bash*, use *sh* instead if necessary
+- No *bash*, use *sh* instead
+- Not using [s6-overlay](http://skarnet.org/software/s6/) anymore because the official base image includes `haproxy-systemd-wrapper` which propagates signals properly
-- Uses [s6](http://skarnet.org/software/s6/) to ensure liveness of rsyslogd and ensure proper signal propagation
+- ~Uses [s6](http://skarnet.org/software/s6/) to ensure liveness of rsyslog and ensure proper signal propagation~

 The image is less than 20 MB!

 If, however, you need to rewrite URLs in HTML response body, [HAProxy is not the right tool](http://serverfault.com/questions/336338/using-nginx-to-rewrite-urls-inside-outgoing-responses).
 Use [nginx](https://github.com/sickp/docker-alpine-nginx) instead.

 For performance reason, HAProxy does not log to file on its own.
-Logging is via either a local or remote syslog daemon e.g. rsyslogd etc. That's why this docker image has included *rsyslogd* and  *s6*.
-The use of *rsyslogd* and *s6* is optional.
+Logging is via either a local or remote syslog daemon e.g. rsyslog etc. That's why this docker image has included *rsyslog*.

-*s6* may be used to ensure signals are propagated, defunct processes are reaped, processes restarted if necessary.

-By default, *rsyslogd* saved HAProxy logs to */var/log/messages*.
+By default, *rsyslog* saved HAProxy logs to */var/log/messages*.
 You can customize *rsyslogd*, e.g. log to multiple destination, etc. by crafting additional rsyslogd configuration and mount it into the container with VOLUMES as */etc/rsyslog.d/10-extraconfig.conf*

 ## Usage